attack-monkey/App-Wide-Functional-JS/README.md

 - If the same arguments are passed in, the function will always return the same response
 - They don't produce any side-effects (eg. print, send an email, change a global variable, etc.)

-Functions **where possible should be pure** - however their are times when they simply can't be, since the whole point of a program is to change state and produce side-effects - AND we'll get to that soon.
+Functions **where possible should be pure** - however their are times when they simply can't be.

-But first...

 Looping vs Recursion
 ----------------------------